Birth Injury Lawyers

 • What does a birth injury lawyer do?

-A birth injury lawyer investigates whether medical negligence caused your child’s injury by:
+A birth injury lawyer investigates whether medical negligence caused a child’s injury by reviewing records, consulting medical experts, identifying liable providers, calculating damages, and pursuing compensation through settlement or trial.

 • What should I do if my baby was injured during delivery in Pennsylvania?